Exact Solutions in Structured Low-Rank Approximation

 Any singular point of $\mathcal L_{\leq n-1}$ also satisfies these conditions.
 The rank condition on the Jacobian matrix can be modeled by introducing Lagrange multipliers $z_0,z_1,\ldots,z_s$.
 These are new variables.
 We now consider the following polynomial system in $n^2+s+1$ variables:

 Table \ref{table:EDdeterminant} shows the number of complex solutions to these equations.
-These numbers are obtained from the general formulas in Section 3, and we verified them using Gr\"obner bases.
+These numbers are obtained from the formulas in Section 3.
+We verified them using Gr\"obner bases.

 We observe that Table~\ref{table:EDdeterminant} has the following remarkable properties: \begin{itemize} \item{} There is a shift between the ED degrees of affine and linear sections for $s\geq (n-1)^2$.
-This phenomenon will be explained in Proposition \ref{prop:affinelinear}. \item{} The third column is constant for $s\le n(n-2)$ and the fourth column is constant for $s\le n(n-2)+1$.
-This will be explained in Corollaries \ref{thm:sEDpolar} and \ref{cor:EDsequal2}. \item{} The differences between the first and the third column equal those between the second and the fourth column.
-This gap will be expressed (conjecturally) with formula (\ref{discrepancy}). \end{itemize} We now prove the correctness of the formulation (\ref{eq:EDdeterminant}), and then we discuss our computations.
+This phenomenon will be explained in Proposition \ref{prop:affinelinear}. \item{} For $\Lambda$ general, the third block of columns (linear entries) is constant for $s\le n(n-2)$ and the fourth one (affine entries) is constant for $s\le n(n-2)+1$.
+This is explained in Corollaries \ref{thm:sEDpolar} and \ref{cor:EDsequal2}. \item{} The differences between the first and the third block of columns (both with linear entries) equal those between the second and the fourth one (both with affine entries).
+This gap is expressed (conjecturally) with formula~(\ref{discrepancy}). \end{itemize} We prove the correctness of the formulation (\ref{eq:EDdeterminant}) and then discuss our computations.

 \begin{proposition} For a generic linear (or affine) space $\mathcal L$ of codimension $s$ and for a generic data matrix $ U = (u_{ij})$ in $\mathcal L$, the solutions $(X,z)$ of the polynomial system (\ref{eq:EDdeterminant}) correspond to the critical points $X$ of the optimization problem (\ref{eq:frobnorm2}) for square matrices of corank one. \end{proposition}